 Features - Programmable additional buttons, rubber grips on the shell and scroll wheel, and even LED indicators to show you which preconfigured DPI setting you’re on.
-If you’re a gamer, these are the settings that will appeal to you most.
-Sometimes these can be a bad thing though, if it’s too crowded and impeding upon the ease-of-use that the mouse was initially trying to promote.
+If you’re a gamer, these are the settings that will appeal to you the most.
+Sometimes this can be a bad thing though if it’s too crowded and impeding the ease of use that the mouse was initially trying to promote.

 How to Use an Ergonomic Mouse

 It seems a silly question, but they’re not built like anything you’ve used before.
 You want to position your arm to extend outward, so it’s not resting at that ninety-degree angle and putting weight on your elbows.
 You’re going to put pressure and your hand weight onto the top of the mouse because it was built to handle a bit more stress than a traditional mouse.

 If your mouse doesn’t have a trackball, you’re going to move it like your regular mouse, while ensuring you keep your arm in its proper place.
 Your hand naturally forms to the mouse (on most models), and allows you to have a firmer grasp and control over the mouse, without having to exert added pressure from your joints.

 Since you’re not dragging the weight of your wrist across the mouse pad with you, you’ll feel like your mouse is a lot lighter than you’re used to.
 You’ll be gliding instead of pushing, which is going to improve your on-screen accuracy.
 If you’re a gamer, you’re going to see an immediate change in your performance and a long bout of consistency in your averages.
 That’s going to come in handy in competitive FPS games.